Hay-Zama Lakes Waterfowl Staging and Bald Eagle Nesting Monitoring Program, 2008

 The primary purpose of the monitoring program was to survey waterfowl densities in close proximity to the producing oil and gas wells within the complex.
 If a large congregation of waterfowl is detected near a well site, the Energy Resources Conservation Board (ERCB) has the authority to suspend extraction activity.
 The density necessary to suspend industrial activity was defined by Alberta Sustainable Resource Development (ASRD) and specifies a threshold of 600 ducks and/or geese within a 30-m radius of a well site.
 Waterfowl monitoring occurs during spring and fall migration periods (approximately 15 April to 31 May and 15 September to 15 October) in compliance with the ERCB directive for this complex.

-My secondary objectives were to estimate the number of staging waterfowl within the complex during the two migration periods, and to conduct a one day survey of bald eagle (Haliaeetus leucocephalus) nests, adults and eaglets along a traditional survey route within the complex.
+My secondary objectives were to estimate the number of staging waterfowl within the HZLC during the two migration periods, and to conduct a one day survey of bald eagle (Haliaeetus leucocephalus) nests, adults and eaglets along a traditional survey route within the HZLC.

-I flew aerial surveys over the complex approximately seven days apart for five weeks in spring and seven weeks in fall during the migration periods.
+I flew aerial surveys over the complex approximately seven days apart for four weeks in spring and seven weeks in fall during the migration periods.
+Spring surveys commenced immediately after ice break on the complex, and fall surveys commenced the final week of August.
 My survey route covered all producing wells in the complex to monitor waterfowl numbers at the well sites, as well as transects throughout the complex to estimate staging waterfowl numbers.
-Additionally, I flew a single aerial survey of bald eagle nest sites in the complex on 7 June 2007.
+Additionally, I flew a single aerial survey for bald eagle nest sites in the complex on 9 June 2008.

-I surveyed for waterfowl congregations near 16 active wells within the complex in 2007 and observed waterfowl near 14 of these wells on at least one occasion over the 12 week survey period.
-I did not detect waterfowl congregations near the threshold limit for any of these well sites during 2007.
-The highest congregation of waterfowl within 30 m of a well head was 108 ducks and geese in spring, and 219 ducks in fall.
-Extraction activities were not suspended in 2007.
+I surveyed for waterfowl congregations near 25 active wells on 16 sites within the complex in 2008 (six sites contained multiple wells).
+I observed waterfowl near 14 of these sites on at least one occasion over the 11 week survey period, but did not detect waterfowl congregations near the threshold limit for any of these well sites during 2008.
+The highest congregation of waterfowl within 30 m of a well head was 117 ducks in spring and 240 ducks in fall.
+Extraction activities were not suspended in 2008.

-I identified seven nesting pairs of bald eagles during the one day survey.
+I identified five nesting pairs of bald eagles during the one day survey.
 This count was similar to annual surveys since 1995 (range = 3 to 7 nesting pairs).
-Numbers of eaglets observed in active nests in 2007 ranged from one to three.
+Numbers of eaglets observed in active nests in 2008 ranged from one to three.